Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes

 Another approach to the six-fifths conjecture is to consider so-called {\em fundamental extreme points} introduced by Carr and Ravi~\cite{Carr98} and further developed by Boyd and Carr~\cite{Boyd-Carr-2011}.
-A \textit{Boyd-Carr point} is a point $x$ of $\HK(G)$ that satisfies the following conditions. \begin{itemize} \item[(i)] The support graph of $x$ is cubic and 3-edge-connected. \item[(ii)] There is exactly one 1-edge incident to each node. \item[(iii)] The fractional edges form disjoint 4-cycles. \end{itemize} Boyd and Carr proved that in order to bound $\gap$ (e.g., to prove the six-fifths conjecture), it suffices to prove a bound for Boyd-Carr points~\cite{Boyd-Carr-2011}.
+A \textit{Boyd-Carr point} is a point $x$ of $\HK(G)$ that satisfies the following conditions. \begin{itemize} \item[(i)] The support graph of $x$ is cubic and 3-edge-connected. \item[(ii)] For each vertex, there is exactly one incident edge $e$ such that $x_e = 1$ (a $1$-edge.) \item[(iii)] The fractional edges form disjoint 4-cycles. \end{itemize} Boyd and Carr proved that in order to bound $\gap$ (e.g., to prove the six-fifths conjecture), it suffices to prove a bound for Boyd-Carr points~\cite{Boyd-Carr-2011}.
 A generalization of Boyd-Carr points are \textit{square points}, which are obtained by replacing each 1-edge in a Boyd-Carr point by an arbitrary-length path of 1-edges.
 Half-integer square points are particularly interesting for various reasons.
 For every $\epsilon>0$, there is a half-integer square point $x$ such that $(\frac{6}{5}-\epsilon)x$ does {\em not} dominate a convex combination of 2-edge-connected multigraphs in the support of $x$.
 In other words, the lower bound for $\gap$ is achieved for half-integer square points.
 (This specific square point is discussed in Section \ref{hard-to-round}.)
-Furthermore, half-integer square points also demonstrate the lower bound of $\frac{4}{3}$ for the integrality gap of TSP with respect to the Held-Karp relaxation~\cite{boydsebo-ipco}.
+Furthermore, half-integer square points also demonstrate the lower bound of $\frac{4}{3}$ for the integrality gap of TSP with respect to the Held-Karp relaxation~\cite{boydsebo-mp}.

-Recently, Boyd and Seb{\H{o}} initiated the study of improving upper bounds on the integrality gap for these classes and presented a $\frac{10}{7}$-approximation algorithm (and upper bound on integrality gap) for TSP in the special case of half-integer square points.
+Recently, Boyd and Seb{\H{o}} initiated the study of improving upper bounds on the integrality gap for these classes and presented a $\frac{10}{7}$-approximation algorithm (and upper bound on the integrality gap) for TSP in the special case of {\em half-integer square points}.
 They pointed out that, despite their significance, not much effort has been expended on improving bounds on the integrality gaps for these classes of extreme point solutions.